 Visa requirements depend on the length of your stay, your nationality and the purpose of your stay.

-EEA nationals (European Union + Norway, Iceland and Liechtenstein, Monaco), Swiss nationals and UK nationals currently do not need a visa to enter Belgium.
+EEA nationals (European Union + Norway, Iceland and Liechtenstein, Monaco), Swiss nationals currently do not need a visa to enter Belgium.

 Belgian immigration law requires most non-EEA nationals (Since Brexit, UK nationals are considered non-EEA nationals) who come to study to apply for a student visa before coming to Belgium.
 This visa will ensure that you have the proper permission to enter Belgium.
 Students who intend to stay longer than 90 days should not enter Belgium on a tourist visa.

 You have to initiate the visa application via the Belgian embassy or consulate for your country of residence.
 The contact details of all Belgian embassies and consulates worldwide can be found here.
 Please note that in many cases you have to make an appointment to submit your visa application and appointment schedules get full quickly in certain periods of the year.
 Start your visa application process as early as possible.
 The normal procedure can easily take up six to eight weeks.